Caregiver Experience: What to Look for When Hiring

 Caregiver Experience: 5 Qualities to Look for

-Caregivers don’t typically need a specific degree, so they often come equipped with diverse backgrounds.
+Caregivers typically don’t need a specific degree, so they often come from diverse educational backgrounds.
 Even if a candidate doesn’t have direct healthcare experience, they may have other related personal or professional experiences that can make them an effective caregiver.

 Below are five essential qualities to look for, along with caregiver experience examples to help you identify these qualities during the hiring process.

 First and foremost, you’re going to want to assess whether a candidate has any related experience in personal care.
-But this doesn’t necessarily mean working professionally as a caregiver at a facility.
+This doesn’t necessarily mean that they need to have worked professionally as a caregiver at a facility.
 Some candidates may have experience taking care of others in a volunteer role, their personal lives, or another professional capacity.

 • Hands-on care roles, such as babysitting